MobileNativeFoundation/rules_xcodeproj/README.md

 ## Features

-- [x] Multiple ways of building your project with Xcode
+- [x] Multiple ways of building your project in Xcode
   - [x] Build your Bazel targets with Xcode, _not_ Bazel (a.k.a.
 Build with Xcode or BwX mode)
   - [x] Build your Bazel targets with Bazel (a.k.a Build with Bazel or BwB mode)